netropy/fpintro/ch2_expressions.md

 ___Notes:___

 * Operator `def` defines a global variable (the operator for binding a local variable is called `let`).
+* In Lisp-based languages, to name an expression is itself an expression with an operator doing the naming and taking as operands the name and the named expression.
 * In Scala, keyword `val` names a constant value.

 ___TODO:___